 Once you know what your business needs are, you can start to build out a rock-solid system that will help you grow.

 In most cases, but not always, the process is linear.
 You start with the raw materials, make your product, and then sell/ship it.
-In the meantime, you need to have a place to store raw materials, finished products, and be able to have an verified record to keep track of it.
-And, at times, unexpected things will happen, from price changes, to a change in your raw material supply, and you’ll have to adjust on the fly in a fluid and dynamic process that can easily overwhelm.
+In the meantime, you need to have a place to store raw materials, finished products, and be able to have a verified record to keep track of it.
+And, at times, unexpected things will happen, from price changes to a change in your raw material supply, and you’ll have to adjust on the fly in a fluid and dynamic process that can easily overwhelm you.

 Hence, you need to way manage all that stock and all the variables that come up.